julianmendez/born/README.md

 `born-owlapi` contains classes to run BORN from the command line.
 BORN offers several options, which are shown when it is executed with the option `--help`.
 Each option is a *command*, and it receives its own parameters.

 Technically each command is implemented in its own package.
 Each command has the following classes:
-* `-Configuration`: contains the configuration (parameters) of the command, which is also used as model in the visual interface.
+* `-Configuration`: contains the interface for the configuration (parameters) of the command line execution, and is also used as model in the visual interface.
+* `-ConfigurationImpl`: contains the default implementation of the `-Configuration` interface.
 * `-Core`: contains the methods to execute the command itself, which may include the communication with ProbLog or the OWL API.
 * `-SubApp`: is a snippet used to register this command in the list of commands, containing the help and some parsing methods to read the arguments from the command line.

 `born-gui` has a package for each panel, and a package to integrate them using tabs.
 Each package contains:
 * `-View`: contains the interface for the visual components
 * `-Panel`: implements `-View` and contains the visual components, but not their behavior.
 This class can be edited using [WindowBuilder](https://projects.eclipse.org/projects/tools.windowbuilder).
-* `-Controller`: contains the behavior for the provided view, using the `-Configuration` class as model.
+* `-Controller`: contains the behavior for the provided view, using the `-Configuration` interface as model.
 The controller uses the `-Core` class and might run it in a separate thread, to avoid blocking the whole application.

 ## Contact